Otoplasty (Ear Surgery) in Virginia Beach

 The Procedure

 The operation is usually done under local anesthesia as an outpatient procedure.
-A general anesthetic is recommended for young children so that your child will sleep comfortably through the procedure.
+A general anesthetic is recommended for young children.
 An incision is made behind the ear to access the underlying cartilage.
-No skin is removed.
-The cartilage is carefully weakened or trimmed so as to bend the ear back the proper amount.
-Internal non-removable sutures are used to secure the newly shaped cartilage in place.
-The skin behind the ear is closed with buried dissolving sutures, which do not require removal.
+The procedure is performed in our fully accredited surgery center in Virginia Beach.
+The cartilage is carefully weakened or trimmed to bend the ear back the proper amount.
+Internal non-removable sutures are used to secure the shape, and the skin is closed with dissolving sutures.

 Read more testimonials here